longturn/freeciv21/docs/General/faq.rst

 Civilization III.

-So the goal of compatibility is mainly used as a limiting factor in development: when a new feature is added to Freeciv21 that makes gameplay different, it is generally implemented in such a way that the "traditional" behaviour remains available as an option.
+So the goal of compatibility is mainly used as a limiting factor in development: when a new feature is added to Freeciv21 that makes gameplay different, it is generally implemented in such a way that the :emphasis:`traditional` behaviour remains available as an option.
 However, we're not aiming for absolute 100% compatibility; in particular, we're not aiming for bug-compatibility.

 My opponents seem to be able to play two moves at once!
 -------------------------------------------------------